LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/studio.rst

 Studio: Skills Tracker
 ======================

-Wouldn't it be nice to have a small tracker to show us what skills we have built and where we are at in learning them?
+Wouldn't it be nice to have a small tracker to show us what programming skills we are working on?
 Let's build something that would let us do just that!

 As always, read through the whole studio before starting.